NanoBiOpticsLab/Software_PolMFM/README.md

 # Software_PolMFM
 MATLAB software for processing and analysing PolMFM single-molecule orientation and localization microscopy data.
+The code was tested in matlab R2021a and xxx, on computers running windows 10 and 11.
+Required tollkits:....

 A step-by-step tutorial describing the analysis workflow is provided in this repository: Pipeline_PolMFM-tutorial.pdf.